megalut/megalut/runs/euclid-like/parameter_computation/sim_params.md

 [7] arxiv:1608.08603, VIS: the visible imager for Euclid Cropper+

 [8] https://doi.org/10.1007/s10686-015-9440-7, Niemi+2015, Measuring a charge-coupled device point spread function, Experimental Astronomy

+[9] arxiv:1609.03281, A study of the sensitivity of shape measurements to the input parameters of weak lensing image simulations, Hoekstra+